 “We also recently created an employee trust with the aim of giving ownership to identified staff on a selective basis, whereby they obtain shareholding and we thus ensure that the young team members become part of the ownership of the Company; thereby ensuring the future of Lithon.”

-That aforementioned future certainly looks bright, but in what can be a volatile industrial terrain, it has always been essential for Lithon to surround itself with equally competent and forward-thinking partners, creating mutually beneficial synergies across the board to aid not only with the physical operations, but the behind-the-scenes facets that safeguard the Company’s sustainable longevity.
+That aforementioned future certainly looks bright, but in what can be a volatile industrial terrain, it has always been essential for Lithon to surround itself with equally competent and forward-thinking partners, creating mutually beneficial synergies across the board to aid not only with the physical operations, but the behind-the-scenes facets that safeguard the sustainable longevity of Lithon Project Consultants.